Lauterbrunnen, Lauterbrunnental, near Interlaken.

 The Trümmelbachfälle is is advertised as underground waterfalls.
 We categorized it as a gorge with waterfalls, but nevertheless most of a visit takes place underground.
 The small river Trümmelbach is fed by the glaciers of the famous Eiger (3,970 m asl), Mönch (4,099 m asl) and Jungfrau (4,158 m asl).
-This are some of the most impressive mountains of Switzerland and the Alps, to a little above 4,000 m asl, one slightly below.
+These are some of the most impressive mountains of Switzerland and the Alps, two a little above 4,000 m asl, one slightly below.
 This catchment area has a size of 24 square kilometers.
 The high mountains are a major tourist destination, developed for mass tourism by several cable cars and a famous rack railway.

-The gorge developed during the last 15,000 years, when the end of the last cold period of the Ice Age came.
+The gorge formed during the last 15,000 years, when the end of the last cold period of the Ice Age came.
 The glacier in the deep Lauterbrunnental, a typical U-shaped valley which was formed by a glacier, started to melt.
 Water from the surrounding mountains had to descent deeper and deeper into the valley.
 Forming a waterfall over the rim, the Trümmelbach started to millcut and saw into the hard rocks.
-The rocks were very hard, but the water was powerfull, and the gravel it transported gave it a lot of abrasive power.
+The rocks were very hard, but the water was powerful, and the gravel it transported gave it a lot of abrasive power.
 The gorge cut in fast and thus narrow, the ravine is steep and the water has a very high energy.

 The whole path through the gorge is today 600 m long, 400 m of galleries, five tunnels, and 30 meters of bridges.
 The deep and dark gorge is lighted by 16 floodlights and 32 spots.